kishanraja/FloatingLabelTextFieldSwiftUI/README.md

 }
 ```

-#### Left - Right View
+### Left - Right View
-Yes, you can easily add your own views, buttons or image to left view or right view of the text field.
+Yes, you can easily add your own views, buttons or image to left view or right view of the FloatingLabelTextField.

 <p float="left">
     <img src="https://github.com/kishanraja/FloatingLabelTextFieldSwiftUI/blob/master/Graphics/left-right-view.gif">